studylab1/SAMR-Enum-Lab/Tools_Comparison.md

 ## System Configuration and Enumeration Vector

-The detailed configuration of the lab is described on the [Lab Setup](Lab_Setup.md) page.
-The lab environment was configured with four one-way forest trusts among `domain-y.local`, `domain-z.local`, and `domain-x.local`, set up with forest-wide authentication.
+The detailed configuration of the lab is described on the [Laboratory Setup](Laboratory_Setup.md) page.
+The lab environment was configured with two two-way forest trusts among `domain-y.local`, `domain-z.local`, and `domain-x.local`, set up with forest-wide authentication.

-SAMR enumeration scans were conducted from the following workstations:
-- `yws1` (Microsoft Windows)** and `xws1` (Ubuntu Linux) to the domain controllers:
+SAMR enumeration scans were conducted from the `xws1` (Ubuntu Linux) workstation towards the following domain controllers:
   - `zdc1.domain-z.local`
   - `xdc1.domain-x.local`

 These scans were performed in cases where tools supported cross-forest requests.
-When tools did not support cross-forest requests, scans were conducted only to the domain controller `ydc1.domain-y.local` from the same workstations.
+When tools did not support cross-forest requests, scans were conducted only to the domain controller `ydc1.domain-y.local` from the same workstation.

 The data in Active Directory was populated using the BadBlood tool.
 Key details of the environment include:
 - The `zdc1.domain-z.local` domain controller hosted users, groups, and computers with:
   - Special characters in their names such as   `@`, `#`, `$`, `%`, `^`, `&`, `*`, `!`, `~`, `'`, `+`, `=`, `_`, `-`, `<`, `>`, `,`, `.`, `?`, `/`, `"`.
-  - Fields in foreign language such as Russian and Chinese.
+  - Fields in foreign languages, such as Russian and Chinese.
-  - Fields like names, descriptions, and others with long values.
+  - Fields such as names and descriptions, with long string values.
-- The `zdc1.domain-z.local` domain controller contained:
+- The `xdc1.domain-z.local` domain controller contained the following:
   - 20,000 users.
   - 10,000 computers and groups.